hereiam133/MDD/README.md

 - next open your SQL and create a database and upload SQL dump in folder root.
 Then update database settings in Cake/apps/config/database.php
 - .

+04/30/2013

+Facebook Logout function fixed, email support added, report misuse added, FAQ added, Terms added.
+All current features are tested to be working with no issues.